-The Royal Marines Commando Challenge has been going for many years, however from 2016 the event is now owned by and raising funds for Devon Air Ambulance Trust and The Royal Marines Charity.
+The Royal Marines Commando Challenge has been going for many years, however from 2016 the event has been owned by and raising funds for Devon Air Ambulance and The Royal Marines Charity.

 In recognition of Woodbury Common being a special area of conservation the event organisers have also undertaken to donate £5 from each entry to Pebblebed Heath to carry on their essential conservation work.

 Our Mission: Relief of sickness and injury in the county of Devon and surrounding areas

 Our Vision: An outstanding Helicopter Emergency Medical Service, available to all, 24 hours a day

 Our Values: Our values are important to us because they inform our actions and our behaviour

 Our g emergency air ambulance service is tailored to meet the specific needs and challenges of Devon.
 We want to provide the best possible service we can to our patients and the whole community, making the most effective use of the funds we receive from our supporters and donors ensuring the service is here to stay for the long-term.

 Devon Air Ambulance is rooted within the community we serve and we never lose sight of the people who make what we do possible.
 Funded by and for the people of Devon is not just a strapline but a guiding principle.
 Saying thank you and recognising that it is the real people of Devon who save lives, not us, is paramount.

 The charity was founded by a local woman who lost her son when he was hit by a car whilst cycling.
 Ann Ralli campaigned, lobbied and fundraised all over the county for the best part of 5 years to get the service up and running and this grassroots approach is what still differentiates us from other charities.